dev-bootcamp-2019/final-project-ryokomy/README.md

 ## Concept
 There are so many digital images in the world.
 However, they are easily copied, so they cannot have a value.
-In order to solve that problem, this DApps make them unique b7 creating ImageToken (ERC721 token).
+In order to solve that problem, this DApp make them unique by creating ImageToken (ERC721 token).

 ## How to Use
 ```